-The most common route into this field is through studying a degree in aeronautical/aerospace engineering.
-However, employers may be open to other relevant degrees such as:
+The most common route into this job is through studying a degree in aeronautical/aerospace engineering.
+However, employers may accept other relevant degrees such as:

 Pre-entry experience is advisable.
 Gaining work experience helps you learn key skills, develop knowledge and learn about potential employers.
-Many aeronautical engineering degree courses include sandwich placements but you can also get experience through vacation work.
+Many aeronautical engineering degrees include sandwich placements but you can also get experience through vacation work.
 Employers value industrial placements as an opportunity to identify potential graduate recruits.

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.